 Elimination Target Year

-Although Mozambique has prioritized malaria control and prevention in recent years, it remains a leading cause of mortality within the country, and its high burden is in turn a challenge for its low-transmission neighbors.
+Although Mozambique has prioritized malaria control and prevention in recent years, it remains a leading cause of mortality within the country, and its high burden is in turn a challenge for its low-transmission neighbours.
 Mozambique’s national malaria control strategic plan focuses on: decentralizing malaria control activities, improving access to ITNs and IRS, improving malaria education, using lab tests to confirm suspected cases, and strengthening monitoring and evaluation.
-Mozambique is working towards subnational elimination in its southernmost provinces by 2020, which will be crucial for reducing the national malaria burden, as well as supporting elimination in neighboring countries such as South Africa and Swaziland.
+Mozambique is working towards subnational elimination in its southernmost provinces by 2020, which will be crucial for reducing the national malaria burden, as well as supporting elimination in neighbouring countries such as Eswatini and South Africa.